KLMM-LSD/LSD-Exam-Report/README.md

 Redskaberne brugt i udviklings perioden var meget selvvalgt og ud fra hvad vi syntes var nemmest, hvor i perioden vi skulle vedligeholde den anden gruppes projekt, blev vi introduseret til forskellige 3rd-party redskaber der skulle tages i brug for bedre vedligeholdelse.
 Alt forklaret mere uddybende i denne rapport.

 ## 1. Krav, arkitektur, design og process

+Systemet havde følgende minimums krav til funktionalitet:

+1. Display a set of stories on your system's front page.
+2. Display a set of comments on stories.
+3. Stories or comments are posted by users, which have to be registered to and logged into the system to be able to post.
+4. Users login to the system via a separate page.
+5. Users are identified by a user name and a password.
+6. New users can register to the system, via a separate page.
+7. The complete HTTP API, as defined below.

+- Accept posted stories/comments/etc.
+- Provide the id of the latest digested post.
+- Provide status information.

 ### 1.1.
 System krav

 ### 1.2.
 Udviklings process
 ### 1.3.
 Software arkitektur
 ### 1.4.
 Software design